 Watercare says the $582 charge is the equivalent of water use of a two to three-person household, plus a fixed $190 charge.

 Okura residents previously paid a fixed wastewater charge of $514 to Auckland Council through their rates.

-Mr Thode says he's too old to fight the charges.
+Thode said he is too old to fight the charges.

 Other Okura residents are also angry at the new billing system.

-Watercare based its calculations on average water use in urban areas, not water-conscious country folk on tank supply, a resident who contacted the North Shore Times says.
+Watercare based its calculations on average water use in urban areas, not water-conscious country folk on tank supply, a resident claimed.

-"We don't mind paying wastewater rates if they are fair but there is no way we use the amount of water per day that Watercare Services is suggesting," says the resident who didn't want to be named.
+''We don't mind paying wastewater rates if they are fair but there is no way we use the amount of water per day that Watercare Services is suggesting,'' said the resident who didn't want to be named.

-The Okura resident says their household is very conservative with water use and they travel for six months of the year.
+The Okura resident said their household is very conservative with water use and they travel for six months of the year.

 - © Fairfax NZ News

 Have the new speed limit rules made you change your driving habits?